 Genetics is the study of principles and mechanisms of heredity and variation.
 Genetics term was given by W. Bateson (Father of Modern Genetics).

 It is a process of transmission of parents' traits to their offspring either via asexual reproduction or sexual reproduction.
 These characteristics or traits are located on the chromosomes in the form of genes.

-Variation: It is the degree by which progeny differ from their parents.
+It is the degree to which progeny differ from their parents.
 Variation may be in terms of morphology, physiology, cytology, and behavioristic traits of individual belonging to the same species.
-Variation arises from Reshuffling of gene/chromosomes, Crossing over or recombination, Mutation, and the environment's effect.
+Variation arises from Reshuffling of gene/chromosomes, Crossing over or recombination, mutation, and the environment's effect.

 History of Researchers in Genetics

 Muller: Father of Actinobiology.
 Actinobiology is the study of the effects of radiation on living organisms.

 Morgan: Father of Experimental genetics.
 He did experiments on Drosophila & proposed various concepts.